 “Particulate matter (PM), the tiny particles emitted in vehicle exhaust fumes, are the biggest air-borne killer.
-One of the finest of these particles, PM2.5 – so called because it’s just 2.5 micrometers in diameter – can penetrate lung tissue and enter the blood stream, where they damage arteries and cause cardiovascular disease.
+One of the finest of these particles, PM2.5 – so called because it’s just 2.5 micrometres in diameter – can penetrate lung tissue and enter the bloodstream, where they damage arteries and cause cardiovascular disease.
 Nitrogen dioxide (NO2) is the next deadliest component: by inflaming the lungs and rendering us susceptible to infection, it leads to 23,500 deaths annually in the UK alone.”

-In face of this challenge, Dutch inventor Daan Roosegaarde has designed a seven metre tall Smog Free Tower in Beijing, China.
+In face of this challenge, Dutch inventor Daan Roosegaarde designed a seven-metre tall Smog Free Tower in Beijing, China.

 Mr Waster loves to see tech evolution like this and hopes we can see more like this in the waste industry – making bin days smoother.
-See our recent blog on tech change and will it impact the world of commercial waste bins services.
+See our recent blog on tech change and whether will it impact the world of commercial waste bin services.

-Industrial environmental services: we all like to believe that we can have a win : win in life and to be honest, sometimes that is just not possible.
+We all like to believe that we can have a win-win in life and to be honest, sometimes that is just not possible.